nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/javascript/initialize-session-object.md

 The `OT.initSession()` method returns a Session object, through which subsequent API calls take place.

-Note that calling the `OT.initSession()` method does not _create_ an session; it creates a JavaScript Session object, which represents an existing session.
+Note that calling the `OT.initSession()` method does not _create_ a session; it creates a JavaScript Session object, which represents an existing session.
 You can create a session using the server-side SDK.
 See [Creating a session](/video/guides/create-session).

 If the user's browser does not support WebRTC, the call to `OT.initSession()` results in the page displaying a message to the user.
 To check for WebRTC support and prevent this message from being displayed, you can call the `OT.checkSystemRequirements()` method before calling `OT.initSession()`: